 Only 45 minutes’ drive west of Gold Coast City, the beautiful, picturesque Mount Tamborine is the world’s third oldest national park.

 Here, you will have the opportunity to explore the Tamborine Rainforest Skywalk, a treetop walk with steel bridges reaching up to 30 metres above the lush rainforest.
 Journey to Hang Gliders ‘Rotary Lookout’ for a tandem hang-gliding adventure.
+Feel wonder and exhilaration with tandem hang gliding on the Gold Coast as you glide above Tamborine National Park, from your choice of departure at Beechmont and or Mount Tamborine.
 Soar across the rainforest canyon on a zipline or take a rope course challenge at the TreeTop Challenge adventure park.

 Explore the many horse-riding trails or fossick for thundereggs in ancient lava at Thunderbird Park.
 Take a swing at the adventure mini golf course or sample mouth-watering liqueurs and spirits at the Tamborine Mountain Distillery.

 Murwillumbah is a charming country town nestled in the heart of the Gold Coast Hinterland, surrounded by the scenic, rainforested valleys of the Great Dividing Range and quaint dairy farms.
 If you’re seeking a relaxing weekend trip to a friendly town with plenty of character, this is one of the best choices in South East Queensland.